 Then, the standing partner will shift their weight to double hop on the left leg, driving the right knee up in line with the right hip.

-The standing partner will continue to alternate this side-to-side high knee hopping pattern for 40 seconds.
-While on the ground continues to hold a low plank position for 40 seconds.
+The standing partner will continue to alternate this side-to-side high knee hopping pattern while the partner on the ground continues to hold a low plank position.

 Switch roles on the next set.